Comment on page

 Some common approaches are:

-- Use Wait/Sleep to provide an opportunity for the native page to load
+Use Wait/Sleep to provide an opportunity for the Top-Level Frame to load

 This use case is advanced/special.
 You generally will not use the “Post Message to a Frame” brick unless you are instructed to by the host application’s documentation